 I found a dead bird, can I keep it?
 Should I report it?

 No, a bird cannot be kept for personal use, unless it is a non-protected species such as a European starling, English sparrow, or feral pigeon.
 All other birds are protected by state and/or federal law.
 A person also cannot posses any parts such as feathers, nests, or eggs without the proper permit.
 You can donate it to a school, university, or nature center for an educational display, but a permit will need to be obtained from the DNR to do so.
-Call Law Enforcement to talk to a DNR conservation officer about a special one-time permit to have it mounted and used for an educational display.
+Non-profit organizations, nature centers, and other educational organizations can request a salvage permit to have it mounted and used for an educational display.

 There are many ordinary causes of wild bird mortality including disease, weather events, predation, trauma from flying into buildings, windows or power lines and legal pest control.
 In many instances, dead wild birds may not be routinely collected by authorities for testing.

 According to Indiana State Department of Health guidelines, if you need to dispose of a dead bird, do not handle it with your bare hands.
 Use gloves or a plastic bag turned inside out over your hand to pick up the bird and dispose of the bird/bag in the trash.
 You can follow these recommended disposal procedures regardless of the cause of death, if testing is not available.